Vodafone's towers arm plans biggest European IPO of 2021 so far

 Bank of America, Morgan Stanley and UBS are organising the IPO with the help of Barclays, Berenberg, BNP Paribas, Deutsche Bank, Goldman Sachs and Jefferies.

-Reporting by Paul Sandle and Arno Schuetze.
-Editing by Louise Heavens and Mark Potter
+Reporting by Paul Sandle and Arno Schuetze; Editing by Louise Heavens, Mark Potter and Jan Harvey

 Our Standards: The Thomson Reuters Trust Principles.